 Mac patch management involves managing your macOS endpoints by gathering a complete list of all the missing patches through a scan, downloading the missing patches, testing them in non-production machines, and finally rolling them out into the production environment for deployment.
-Patching your Mac devices enhances the security level of your macOS environment.
+Patching your Mac devices a.k.a Mac patching enhances the security level of your macOS environment.

 You can choose the option that best suits you.
 Please note that when you want to download third-party updates for Mac, you have two ways of doing it:

-However, manual deployment can often be tedious, error-prone, and time-consuming.
+Manual deployment can often be tedious, error-prone, and time-consuming.
 For example, let's say you have 1,000 systems in your network and a patch needs to be downloaded for every computer.
 Can you imagine the bandwidth this would consume?
 This is where automation comes in handy.